How Long Do Socks Last? Understanding Sock Lifespan

 How long do socks last?
 It’s a stumper of a question, since there are so many variables that go into their lifespan.
 Online, the most common answer is three to six months.
 If you’re thinking “geeze, that’s not very long,” likely you own a pair of Darn Tough socks.

 Our Lifetime Guarantee is how we hold ourselves accountable for making a sock that will last the very longest possible.
-Folks that warranty their socks through our Lifetime Guarantee have been known to report wearing their Darn Tough’s for anywhere from eight to thirteen years.
+Folks that warranty their socks through our Lifetime Guarantee have been known to report wearing their Darn Tough’s for anywhere from four to eight years.

 There are several key factors that can lead to a sock either wearing out before its expiration date or exceeding expectations and going the distance.
 When you take all this into account, is there a difference between how soon a “typical” cotton sock wears out and a Darn Tough sock?
 You bet.